rzaki94/dune-2x2-charge-pixelperformance/README.md

     - List of dataframes of hough lines ['aX', 'aY', 'aZ', 'bX', 'bY', 'bZ', 'trackL'] (a* = midpoints, b* = angles, track length) &
     - associated event ['start_X', 'start_Y', 'start_Z', 'EnergyDeposit', 'd_hl_0'] (start_* = position, energy deposit, distance between hit and hough line "0")

-# 3. The pixel performance script: get_effs.py
+# 3. The pixel performance script: getRandomSeg.py

 The framework is set up to find the pixel efficiencies.
 There are several methods of plotting the performance, which justify the information that we store in the output file.
-The main function will be discussed first.
-On the one hand, there is the track segmentation method.
-On the other hand, there is the impact parameter study (point of closest approach).
-Both study the distance to the pixel center.

 ![image](https://github.com/rzaki94/dune-2x2-charge-pixelperformance/assets/60906881/e5e53262-90dd-4472-a23d-489280653020)

 The leading function: findpixelefficiency

-  -
+TBC